 Thinking that you might try to sell your house without doing any repairs probably isn’t the best idea either.
 Very few house buyers are interested in a property that has any sign of water in the basement or visual structural problem.

 And if you know your place has a serious issue, you are obligated to inform the buyer of what it is.
 You don’t want the buyer to come back after you once the sale is over.

 Don’t assume that your problem is too difficult to fix.
 Or that it will cost too much.
 An experienced company can correct almost any issue you have.
 And the cost might be lower than what you are thinking.

 Get Your House Fixed

 When the time comes to picking a North Seattle contractor to get your home fixed, you have a few good choices.
 Our experienced repair crews can inspect your property, come up with a plan and then complete the repairs as promised.
 They will get your house back into top shape.

 We do home repair near Northgate Mall and the surrounding suburbs.
 This includes Haller Lake, Maple Leaf, Pinehurst, Victory Heights and the neighboring areas including the 98125 and 98133 zip codes.

-Just give us a quick call and we can talk about what your problem is.
+Just make a quick call and talk about what your problem is.
 And then we go from there.